Celestial Pearl Danio (Galaxy Rasbora): Care, Diet, and Breeding, etc.

 Celestial Pearl Danios Appearance

-Celestial Pearl Danio is very small in size and grows only up to 1 inch.
-Their vivid coloration and patterns make them stand out from other fishes of their family.
-They look similar to the members of the Cyprinidae family but it is still unclear.
+Celestial Pearl Danio is very small and grows only up to 1 inch.
+Its vivid coloration and patterns make it stand out from other fish in its family.
+It looks similar to the members of the Cyprinidae family, but this is still unclear.

 The appearance of male and female Celestial Pearl Danio is dimorphic.
-The male has a slim body with more bright coloration whereas the female has a round body with little faded coloration.
+The male has a slim body with brighter coloration, whereas the female has a round body with little faded coloration.

-The attractiveness of males makes people choose a group of males for their aquarium.
+People often choose males for their aquariums because of their attractiveness.
 But that’s not healthy.
 Despite their peaceful nature, males can become aggressive and fight all the time.
-So, to avoid this, make sure you have the right ratio of males and females in the tank especially more females than males.
+So, to avoid this, make sure you have the right ratio of males and females in the tank, especially more females than males.

-The Celestial Pearl Danio has a white pearl-like patch on the body and yellow or red fin with two black strips on them.
-The coloration of fins generally depends on the gender of the fish.
-This difference makes it easy to tell which fish belongs to which gender.
-The activity and vivid coloration of these small fishes will attract anyone who looks at them.
+The Celestial Pearl Danio has a white pearl-like patch on the body and yellow or red fins with two black stripes.
+The coloration of the fins generally depends on the fish’s gender, making it easy to tell which fish belongs to which gender.
+These small fish’s activity and vivid coloration will attract anyone who looks at them.

 Celestial Pearl Danio Tank Setup

-Celestial Pearl Danio, the native of South East Asia, is found in shallow ponds that are rich in vegetation.
-This rich vegetation helps them to hide when they feel threatened.
-These ponds get direct exposure to sunlight and have low water movement.
+Celestial Pearl Danio, a native of Southeast Asia, is found in shallow ponds that are rich in vegetation.
+This vegetation helps them hide when they feel threatened.
+These ponds get direct sunlight and have low water movement.

-The rocks and driftwood not only help in the growth of algae for them to feed but also gives them space to hide.
-These fishes were discovered in 2006 and the researchers are still studying to know more about them.
-To replicate the tank environment to their natural one, make sure to have these water conditions –
+The rocks and driftwood not only help grow algae for them to feed but also give them space to hide.
+These fish were discovered in 2006, and researchers are still studying them to learn more about them.
+To replicate the tank environment to its natural one, make sure to have these water conditions –

 Also, you will need plenty of aquatic plants for them to hide or lay eggs with proper LED lighting in the tank.
-Use a slowly bubbling sponge or a micro powerhead filter for the tank.
-Both of them will work fine for water filtration and circulation.
+For water filtration and circulation, use a slowly bubbling sponge or a micro powerhead filter.
+Both of them will work fine.

 Celestial Pearl Danios Tank Mates

-The Celestial Pearl Danio is peaceful and lives in hiding most of the time.
-If you want to put them in a community tank, make sure the other fishes are non-aggressive and small in size like them.
+The Celestial Pearl Danio is peaceful and mostly lives in hiding.
+If you want to put them in a community tank, make sure the other fish are non-aggressive and small like them.
 Also, keep in mind the water condition of every fish in the tank.

 The best community fishes for Celestial Pearl Danios are – Guppies, Killifish, Neon Tetras, Corydoras, Mollies, etc. These fishes share the same temperament and size.
 So, they are ideal for Danios.